The Greenwood Initiative

 Expanding Access to STEM Fields

-Increasing COVID-19 Vaccination Efforts to Ensure Greater Access within Underserved Communities
+Increasing COVID-19 Vaccination Efforts to Ensure Greater Access to All Communities

-In April 2021, Bloomberg Philanthropies announced an investment of over $6 million in support of COVID-19 vaccine operations run by the nation’s four Historically Black Medical Schools — Meharry Medical College, Howard University College of Medicine, Morehouse School of Medicine, and Charles R. Drew University of Medicine and Science — via mobile vaccine services to ensure greater access in their communities of Nashville, TN, Washington, DC, Atlanta, GA, and Los Angeles, CA. With a clear disparity between white and Black vaccine rates across the United States, the schools’ mobile units reached the most at-risk populations and worked with trusted partners, such as churches and senior centers, to set up temporary vaccination sites.
+In April 2021, Bloomberg Philanthropies announced an investment of over $6 million in support of COVID-19 vaccine operations run by the nation’s four Historically Black Medical Schools — Meharry Medical College, Howard University College of Medicine, Morehouse School of Medicine, and Charles R. Drew University of Medicine and Science — via mobile vaccine services to ensure greater access in Nashville, TN, Washington, DC, Atlanta, GA, and Los Angeles, CA. The schools’ mobile units reached at-risk populations and worked with trusted partners, such as churches and senior centers, to set up temporary vaccination sites.

 Supporting Local Efforts to Build Wealth